 Do you suffer from Parkinson and you require speech therapy?
 We only contract with speech therapists affiliated with ParkinsonNet for this care.
-For more information, please refer to Articles
+If you go to a healthcare provider that is not on the ParkinsonNet list, you will receive a lower reimbursement.
+For more information, please refer to Articles 1.3.

-1.3.
 Care provided by a contracted healthcare provider and 1.4.
 Care provided by a non-contracted care provider.
 For more information, see our website.

 Article 28.
-Occupational therapy (claim form)
+Occupational therapy